 - Blot the pumpkin between a few paper towels until the puree is thick.
 You can see how I did this in my pumpkin chocolate chip cookies post.

-You can still make this recipe without reducing the puree.
-However, your dough will be very wet and your cookies will be cakier.
+You can still make these vegan pumpkin cookies without reducing the puree.
+However, your dough will be very sticky and your cookies will be cakier.

 Making the cookie dough

-Due to the high amount of pumpkin in this recipe, the dough is very soft and sticky.
-Try to avoid adding more flour otherwise, you'll get cakey cookies.
+- Due to the high amount of pumpkin, the dough is very soft and sticky.
+Avoid adding more flour otherwise, you'll get cakey cookies.
+If your dough is very sticky, let it sit at room temperature for around 30 minutes to let the dry ingredients absorb the wet ingredients.

 Tips for shaping and baking the cookies